-And then – this sunset view of the Arno and the Ponte della Carraia ends our Florence walk.
+And then it’s time for sunset.
+Sunset beyond Arno and Ponte della Carraia will end our Florence in one day walk.

-Now you know what to see in Florence.
-You have seen the top sights and maybe it’s time to head back to where you are staying – or find a hotel room.
-It’s possible that you decided to stay in Florence and now have to find a hotel room?
+Now you will know what to see in Florence in a day.
+You have seen the top sights of the Tuscan capital and it’s time to head back to where you came from in the morning – Rome, Bologna or the Tuscan countryside.
+Or maybe you decided to stay in Florence and now have to find a hotel room?